s-bai/rto-for-structures-under-bounded-random-loads-and-material-uncertainties/readme.md

 # Robust topology optimization for structures under bounded random loads and material uncertainties

-This repo contains the codes for the present research by Song Bai and Zhan Kang from Dept. of Engineering Mechanics, Dalian University of Technology.
+This repo contains part of the codes for the present research.
+For the full version of the codes, please contact the corresponding author.
+(The MATLAB version of the Method of Moving Asymptotes (MMA) optimizer code ought to be obtained by contacting Prof. Krister Svanberg.)

 ## Topology evolution animations of numerical examples